-I did not go to special places to photograph the architecture, I mean the buildings.
+I did not go to special places to photograph the buildings.
 I took almost all the photographs from a car as the driver took us to different places.
 Any fuzziness or blur is due to the car movement and my shaky hands.
 On top of that, they were all shot through either the windshield or through the side window.
 In other words, excuse the imperfections in the photographs, I tried to render the buildings as best as I could in the photographs.

 I am not an architect, but I have an interest in the art and science of architecture.
 When I visited Chicago many years ago, by luck, I was sitting next to a professor emeritus of architecture on the bus and he gave me some information about the Chicago School and its style.
 Along the same lines, one may try to find a particular school behind the new buildings in Istanbul, alas.

 I entertained modern, no, it did not fit.
 Perhaps postmodern, maybe some but I doubt it.
 Then, I thought of “arabesque” and saw traces of that in the buildings.
 However, the term probably remains on the surface and ornamentation although some of the buildings come darn close to that style in their overall shapes.
-And, ornamentation has become very important in the new architecture of Istanbul, not only as surface ornamentation but also the buildings themselves as ornamentation.
+And, ornamentation has become very important in the new style of Istanbul, not only as surface ornamentation but also the buildings themselves as ornamentation.

 I have not seen Dubai, but have seen photographs of its new buildings.
-Starting with their curvacious buildings, modernist arabesque elements, I wonder if the architecture of Istanbul could be called Dubaiesque?
-Curves, curves, everwhere.
-Hyperbolic shapes, buildings twisted like Rubic’s cube, extensive use of glass gave me the idea that the source of inspiration may indeed be Dubai.
+Starting with their curvaceous lines, and modernist arabesque elements, I wonder if the architecture of Istanbul could be called Dubaiesque?
+Curves, curves, everywhere.
+Hyperbolic shapes, buildings twisted like Rubik’s cube, and extensive use of glass gave me the idea that the source of inspiration may indeed be Dubai.
 It is even possible that some of these buildings may be owned by some Dubaians.

-However, I cannot help but wonder how lucky he must be to find all those colorful surfaces free from any scuff marks, dirt, dust or other blemishes.
-I may have a building (see if you can find the building in the last photo among mine below) or two that may also appear in his collection, but they are much cleaner, almost pristine, and brilliant in color.
+However, I cannot help but wonder how lucky he must be to find all those colorful surfaces free from any scuff marks, dirt, dust, or other blemishes.
+I may have a building (see if you can find the building in the last photo among mine below) or two that may also appear in his collection, but his photographs are much cleaner, almost pristine, and brilliant in color.
 As the cliche goes: He must have a really good camera to grab the scenes with no blemishes.

-I would very much like to hear from people who know, study, and teach architecture, different styles, practices, and find out where I may be wrong about the new trends in construction in Istanbul.
+I would very much like to hear from people who know, study, and teach architecture, of different styles, and practices, and find out where I may be wrong about the new trends in construction in Istanbul.
 Most of these buildings, and the ever-present cranes perched on top of new ones rising scratched the back of my eyes every time I looked in any direction.
 They were everywhere.
 See what you think, and do let me know in the comments.